You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Can Lipitor and Glucosamine Be Taken Together Safely?

-Lipitor, also known as atorvastatin, is a statin medication that is used to treat high cholesterol levels.
-It works by blocking the production of cholesterol in the liver, which helps to lower the amount of cholesterol in the blood.
-Lipitor is often prescribed to people who have high levels of low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol.
+Lipitor, also known as atorvastatin, is a statin medication used to lower cholesterol levels in the blood.
+It works by inhibiting the production of cholesterol in the liver, which can help to reduce the risk of heart disease and stroke.
+Lipitor is available in various forms, including tablets and oral solutions.

 Can Lipitor and Glucosamine Be Taken Together?